Rastafari: Beliefs

-Rastas refer to the totality of their religion's ideas and beliefs as "Rastalogy".
-Edmonds described Rastafari as having "a fairly cohesive worldview"; however, the scholar Ernest Cashmore thought that its beliefs were "fluid and open to interpretation".
-Within the movement, attempts to summarise Rastafari belief have never been accorded the status of a catechism or creed.
-Rastas place great emphasis on the idea that personal experience and intuitive understanding should be used to determine the truth or validity of a particular belief or practice.
+Rastafari outlines a fairly cohesive worldview, with Rastas often calling these beliefs "Rastalogy".
+Attempts to summarise Rastafari teaching have never been accorded the status of a catechism or creed.
+Instead, Rasta beliefs are open to interpretation, with Rastas emphasising the idea that personal experience and intuitive understanding should be used to determine the truth or validity of a belief or practice.
 No Rasta, therefore, has the authority to declare which beliefs and practices are orthodox and which are heterodox.
-The conviction that Rastafari has no dogma "is so strong that it has itself become something of a dogma", according to the sociologist of religion Peter B. Clarke.
+The conviction that Rastafari has no dogma "is so strong that it has itself become something of a dogma", according Peter B. Clarke, a scholar of the sociology of religion.

-Some Rastas consider themselves Christian, and the religion has been deeply influenced by both Christian and Jewish thought; the scholar Michael Barnett called Rastafari "an Afrocentralized blend of Christianity and Judaism".
-Like Christianity, Rastafari treats the Bible as a holy book occupying a central place in its belief system, with Rastas often adopting a literalist interpretation of its contents.
-Rastas regard the Bible as an authentic account of early black African history and of their place as God's favoured people.
-They believe the Bible to be key to understanding both the past and the present and for predicting the future, while also regarding it as a source book from which they can form and explain their beliefs and practices.
-Rastas commonly perceive the final book of the Bible, the Book of Revelation, as the most important part, because they see its contents as having particular significance for the world's present situation.
+The scholar Michael Barnett called Rastafari "an Afrocentralized blend of Christianity and Judaism", with the religion being deeply influenced by Christian and Jewish thought.
+Some Rastas consider themselves Christian.
+Like Christianity, Rastafari treats the Bible as a holy book which is central to its belief system.
+Rastas often adopt a literalist interpretation of its contents, utilising it as a source book from which to form their own beliefs and practices.
+Contrary to scholarly understandings of the Bible's history, Rastas commonly believe the Bible was originally written on stone in the Ethiopian language of Amharic, maintaining that it is an authentic account of African history that explains the Africans' place as God's favoured people.
+They believe the Bible to be key to understanding both the past and the present and for predicting the future; the Bible's final book, the Book of Revelation, is often seen as being particularly important for understanding the world's present situation.

-Rastas commonly believe the Bible was originally written on stone in the Ethiopian language of Amharic, contrary to scholarly understandings of how the Bible was compiled.
-They also believe that the Bible's true meaning has been warped, both through mistranslation into other languages and by deliberate manipulation by those seeking to deny black Africans their history.
-They also regard it as cryptographic, meaning that it has many hidden meanings.
+Rastas believe that the Bible's true meaning has been warped through mistranslation and by deliberate manipulation by those seeking to deny black Africans their history.
+They also regard the Bible as cryptographic, meaning that it has many hidden meanings.
 They believe that its true teachings can be revealed through intuition and meditation on the "book within" which allows them to commune with God.
 Because of what they regard as the corruption of the Bible, Rastas also turn to other sources that they believe shed light on African history, including Leonard Howell's 1935 work The Promised Key, Robert Athlyi Rogers' 1924 book Holy Piby, and Fitz Balintine Pettersburg's 1920s work, the Royal Parchment Scroll of Black Supremacy.
 Many Rastas also treat the Kebra Nagast, a 14th-century Ethiopian text, as a source through which to interpret the Bible.